World’s largest virtual agentic engineering & quality conference

 Import all the necessary libraries to perform parallel testing using Selenium Grid.

-The code under the @BeforeMethod annotation in TestNG sets the browser capabilities for the Chrome browser.
-A RemoteWebDriver instance is established and executed on Selenium Grid, with the Hub address set to http://localhost:4444.
-The driver navigates to the TestMu AI eCommerce Playground website, maximizes the window, and manages the page load timeout.
+The code under @BeforeMethod, one of the TestNG annotations for Selenium WebDriver, sets the browser capabilities for Chrome.
+A RemoteWebDriver instance is created and executed on Selenium Grid, with the Hub address set to http://localhost:4444.

 The test case is executed under @Test annotation.
 Using the CSS element, locate the search bar and send the key iphone.